Pikey Peak Trek

 • Day03

-Trek from Junbesi to Lamjura Hills (3500m) – 5 hours
+Trek from Junbesi to Lamjura La Hills (3500m) – 5 hours

 Today you will cross the Junbesi Khola and climb up a hill.
-As you reach the top of the hill you get to observe the striking sight of many mountains such as Thamserku, Kantega, Mera Peak, Mt.
+As you reach the top of the hill, you get to observe the striking sight of many mountains, such as Thamserku, Kantega, Mera Peak, Mt.
 Everest, etc.

-After the mesmerizing view, you head uphill towards Ringmo village passing the Ringmo Khola.
-Then you will climb Lamjura La Pass which is a breathtaking Sherpa architecture.
+After the mesmerizing view, you head uphill towards Ringmo village, passing the Ringmo Khola.
+Then you will climb Lamjura La Pass, which is a breathtaking Sherpa architecture.

 From the pass, you have to walk about an hour to reach the Lamjura top.
-As you reach the top you get the stunning view of Everest and other peaks.
+As you reach the top, you get the stunning view of Everest and other peaks.

 • Day04